news

 What are the Advantages of Using Liners and Seals?

 Cap liners and seals are essential for keeping products secure and preventing damage.
 They stop leaks, evaporation, and spills, which can all lead to product degradation.
 Additionally, they protect other products around the package from damage.
-Here are some additional benefits of using cap liners and seals:

 • They can extend the shelf life of products.